-Southern Patagonian Icefield
+Southern Patagonian Ice Field

-Last Glacial Maximum retreat of the Lago Argentino Outlet Lobe
+Last Glacial Maximum Retreat of the Lago Argentino Outlet Lobe

-In this collaborative project (led by Matias Romero, University of Wisconsin Madison), we are working to constrain the ice lobe retreat and paraglacial landscape response of the Lago Argentino outlet lobe of the Southern Patagonian Ice Sheet.
+In this collaborative project (led by Matias Romero, University of Wisconsin Madison), we constrain the ice lobe retreat and paraglacial landscape response of the Lago Argentino outlet lobe of the Southern Patagonian Ice Sheet.
 The project uses remotely sensed data and field-based geochronology (10Be and infrared stimulated luminescence (IRSL)) to map and date glacial features in the Rio Santa Cruz Valley, on the edge of Lago Argentino in southern Patagonia, Argentina.
 For this project, I collected processed IRSL samples of landforms in the valley to further develop the paraglacial evolution of the valley.

 Argentina crew (from left to right: Matias Romero, University of Wisconsin; Andrew Wickert, University of Minnesota; Max Van Wyk De Vries, University of Cambridge; Shanti Penprase, Dartmouth College; Kelly MacGregor, Macalester College), Argentina 2020